mobilizingcs-ops/ohmage-helpers/misc/README.md

 ## ohmage_update_216_217.sh
 A bit of extra help is needed for ohmage to update from 2.16 to 2.17.
 This "script" handles upgrading ohmage 2.16 to 2.17 (assuming your directory structure is like the `apt-get install` way please don't run this like a script, though, best to do the commands one at a time!
 Note: this upgrades to ohmage 2.17.3, which includes some campaign validation bug fixes.
 If you're concerned that you may have a malformed campaign on your server (in particular, a survey with single/multi-choice prompts that do not have any options) you may want to take a look at this script first: https://github.com/mobilizingcs-ops/ohmage-helpers/tree/master/xml (it requires a ruby executable, and the ohmage gem).
 You can also manually check your campaigns for this issue if you have very few.

+## export_campaign_data.rb
+Assuming the user is an admin, this script makes a call to `oh.campaign_search` to get a list of all campaigns in the server.
+After obtaining the list, it makes subsequent calls for each campaign to export the csv and any images associated with the survey response data.